manyu26/daisolab/pages/RELACSS2022.md

 ---
 layout: page
 show_meta: false
-title: "R Learning Resources for Psychology Teachers and Students"
+title: "RELACSS Beginner Computational Social Science Workshop 2022"
 subheadline: ""
 teaser: ""
 header:
    image_fullwidth: "windows-Pmu6-i4iyNE-unsplash.jpg"
-permalink: "/teaching/rsummer"
+permalink: "/teaching/RELACSS2022"
 ---

-This is a collection of materials/resources used in the R workshop offered by Dr. Manyu Li for UL Lafayette social science students in 2021.
+This is a collection of materials/resources used in the RELACSS beginner workshop offered by Dr. Manyu Li for UL Lafayette social science students in 2022.
+Materials are designed with the interactive shiny app with the learnr package.

 All resources used in the workshop are shared/linked on this page.
 All weekly notes and codes are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise stated.
 For other resources redirected from this page, please refer to the authors' website for licensing information.

 ## Getting Started/Comprehensive Resources:
 * [Learning to Work With R](https://www.psychologicalscience.org/observer/learning-to-work-with-r){:target="_blank"} (Weston and Yee, 2017)